Thinking about visiting Boston? If you do (you really should!), check out these 15 Fun Things To Do In Boston.

 Eat!
 Eat!
 Eat! – Boston is known for its trendy restaurants and delicious food.
 Tempt your taste buds at on of the bazillion (ok, maybe not that many) restaurants in town.
 Don’t forget to grab a cannoli in the North End (Little Italy), it’s a definite must-do for me!

-Discover Freedom Trail – The Freedom trail is a one-stop shot at learning all about Boston’s role in US History.
+Discover Freedom Trail – The Freedom trail is a one-stop shop at learning all about Boston’s role in US History.
 In other words, it’s a history buff’s dream.
 The Freedom Trail is a 2.5-mile-long path through downtown Boston, Massachusetts that passes by 16 locations significant to the history of the United States.

 Harvard Square in Cambridge – OK, so Harvard Square is located in Cambridge and not Boston, but it is a short drive over the Charles River.
 It’s home to Harvard University as well as many other cultural and shopping experiences.